Edwards Extraordinary Dachshunds

 First of all, as the name implies most of the English Cream bloodlines have been imported from English Dachshunds.
 This means that their parents and much of their pedigree is from a slightly different line of Dachshunds than you may be used to seeing and being around here in the United States.
 And there are a few small differences in these Dachshunds that we thought you might like to hear about.
 This is not an exact science as you know, Dachshunds all have very unique personalities, but most of the English Cream Miniature Dachshunds have these things in common, that may be a little different from our American Short Hair Dachshunds and even from our American Long Hair Dachshunds.

-The English Cream Miniature Dachshunds have a GORGEOUS and LUXURIOUS thick coat if long hair, it tends to be a little thicker and longer than most of our American Long haired Dachshunds have.
+The English Cream Dachshunds usually have a GORGEOUS and LUXURIOUS thick coat if long hair, it tends to be a little thicker and longer than most of our American Long haired Dachshunds have.
 You might notice a little more hair around the house if you own one of these beautiful Dachshunds.
 Most English Cream puppies are born with shading (black tips on the end of their hair) but as they mature and grow they lose all of the shading to be Cream adults, some Creams will not lose ALL of their shading- just most of it, and they will have a little bit of shading on their coats for their entire life, (just like the red dachshunds do) .
 The exception to this rule is the ee Clear Creams, they are born with a Clear Cream coat with out any shading from birth and will stay the same color.

-In England a Miniature Dachshunds is considered to be any dachshund that is under 16 pounds, (our show class for Miniature is anything under 12 pounds) so as a general rule the English Cream Dachshunds may be just a few pounds larger than our American Miniature Dachshunds and end of in the teens in weight (Tweenie).
+In England a Miniature Dachshunds is considered to be any dachshund that is under 16 pounds, (our show class for Miniature is anything under 12 pounds) so as a general rule the English Cream Dachshunds may be a few pounds larger than our American Miniature Dachshunds and end up in the teens in weight (Tweenie).

-As it is also usually true that our American Long Haired Dachshunds have a little more laid back and easy going way of doing things than the American Short Haired (Smooth) Miniature Dachshunds might do things, the English Cream Dachshunds are usually even more laid back in their approach to life, and most are very cuddly, these Dachshunds are absolute Couch Potatoes, they love to take life one day at a time and just let it all go by easy and calm.
+As it is also usually true that our American Long Haired Dachshunds have a little more laid back and easy going way of doing things than the American Short Haired (Smooth) Dachshunds might do things, the English Cream Dachshunds are usually even more laid back in their approach to life, and most are very cuddly, these Dachshunds can be absolute Couch Potatoes, they love to take life one day at a time and just let it all go by easy and calm.
 They love to go for walks with you, take naps on the couch with you while you watch T.V., and follow you around.
 They are completely content to just be with you where ever you go and do whatever you do.

 These adorable and loving dogs are wonderful therapy for a person who needs to unwind and lose the stress from a long day, when they get home in the evening.
 They make wonderful snuggle buddies for the person who wants a dog that will not jump around and be quite so excited all of the time.
 They love to be held and loved on for as long as you will allow them, their favorite place in the world is in your lap, this is what they think life should be all about, loving, petting, snuggling, and plenty of time to take a nap, or just hang our with you in the recliner or the couch.